Phoenix-ni/L-Sentinel/README.md

 python main.py --hours 24
 ```

-This fetches topics active in the last 24 hours, filters them and writes results to the configured database.
+This fetches topics active in the last 24 hours, filters them, and writes results to the configured database.

 ## Project Structure